reitermarkus/unsigned-xcode-development/README.md

-Preparing Xcode to Allow Building Unsigned iOS Applications
+Building unsigned iOS Applications with Xcode
 ===========================================================
+# Develop without a Developer Account

 First, run this line: